premanshsharma/Generative_AI_Notes/Transformer.md

   the sequence allowing the model to focus on important words, not just nearby ones.
 - **Goal:-** Calculated weighted sum of values for each word in the sequence which tells us how much each word should influence the processing of the current word.
-- We can think of attention as performing a fuzzy lookup in a key-value store.
+- We think of attention as performing a fuzzy lookup in a key-value store.
   - #### Lookup table:-
     - In the look-up table, we have a table of **Keys that map to values and the Query matches one of the keys, returning its value**.